-Industrial Trial
+Industrial demonstrator

-£6.5m of Innovate UK funding has been awarded to trial the Cambridge Electric Cement product at industry scale with a consortium of leading industry partners from across the sector.
+‘Cement 2 Zero’ (C2Z) is a £6.5m industrial demonstrator project, funded by Innovate UK, to trial the Cambridge Electric Cement (CEC) product at industry scale with a consortium of leading industry partners from across the sector.

-If successful, it could not only further advance the cement, steel and construction industries, but influence how we recycle, construct and maintain our built environment and transport infrastructure, shaping the future of towns and cities, whilst simultaneously boosting economic development, and most importantly, reducing CO2 emissions to help tackle global warming.
+If successful, C2Z could not only further advance the cement, steel and construction industries, but influence how we recycle, construct and maintain our built environment and transport infrastructure, shaping the future of towns and cities, whilst simultaneously boosting economic development, and most importantly, reducing CO2 emissions to help tackle global warming.

-Chris McDonald, Chief Executive Officer of the Materials Processing Institute, said: “Cement 2 Zero has the potential to make a significant contribution to achieving a zero-carbon society, secure and increase jobs in the UK cement and steel sectors and challenge conventional production processes, creating high-value materials from demolition waste.”
+Chris McDonald, Chief Executive Officer of the Materials Processing Institute, said: “Cement 2 Zero has the potential to make a significant contribution to achieving a zero-carbon society, secure and increase jobs in the UK cement and steel sectors, and challenge conventional production processes, creating high-value materials from demolition waste.”

-Dr Philippa Horton, University of Cambridge, who created the project consortium, said: “If Cambridge Electric Cement lives up to the promise it has shown in early laboratory trials, when combined with other innovative technologies, it could be a pivotal point in the journey to a zero-emissions society.
+Dr Philippa Horton, who created the project consortium, said: “If Cambridge Electric Cement lives up to the promise it has shown in early trials, when combined with other innovative technologies, it could be a pivotal point in the journey to a zero-emissions society.
 The Cement 2 Zero project is an invaluable opportunity to collaborate across the entire construction supply chain, to expand CEC from the laboratory to its first commercial application.”

 Materials Processing Institute

-Materials Processing Institute is a research, development and innovation (R,D&I) centre working in advanced materials, industrial decarbonisation, the circular economy, and digital technologies.
-The Institute provides technology and R,D&I services and consultancy.
+Materials Processing Institute is a research, development and innovation (R, D&I) centre working in advanced materials, industrial decarbonisation, the circular economy, and digital technologies.
+The Institute provides technology and R, D&I services and consultancy.
 It also has pilot and demonstration facilities to support businesses and collaboration partners with the development of new technologies, materials and processes.

 University of Cambridge

-Based in the Department of Engineering at the University of Cambridge, The Use Less Group is led by Julian Allwood, Professor of Engineering and the Environment and Fellow of the Royal Society of Engineering.
+Based in the Department of Engineering at the University of Cambridge (UoC), The Use Less Group is led by Julian Allwood, Professor of Engineering and the Environment and Fellow of the Royal Society of Engineering.
 The group pursues world-leading research into the sustainable use of materials, energy and resources and is funded by EPSRC, UKRI and industry partners.
 UoC will identify the optimum recovered cement composition for symbiotic cement and steel recycling.
 Cambridge Electric Cement was developed as part of the Use Less Group, under the UK FIRES project.

-Atkins is a world-leading design, engineering and project-management consultancy.
-Atkins will design the new infrastructure to test the new CEC in a UK construction demonstrator project.
+AtkinsRéalis is a world-leading design, engineering and project-management consultancy.
+AtkinsRéalis will design the new infrastructure to test the new CEC in a UK construction demonstrator project.

 Balfour Beatty